 Thanks to everyone who donated books or contributed to the precious gifts that now adorn my shelves.
 This room is filled with light and positive, productive energy.
 I absolutely adore being in it and look forward to squeezing many more books onto the shelves.

-I am a full time high school English teacher and Writing Center coordinator at a K-12 school in Minnesota.
-I specialize in forming creative lesson plans, engaging students in real-world, meaningful lessons, and creating meaninful and effective assessments rather than busywork.
+I am a full time high school English teacher at a K-12 school in Minnesota.
+I specialize in forming creative lesson plans, engaging students in real-world, rigorous lessons, and creating meaningful and effective assessments rather than busywork.
 I also have a Teachers Pay Teachers store, where I specialize in literature and writing resources.